awesomeeng/awesome-server/examples/HTTPSServer/README.md

-# AwesomeServer: Basic Server Example
+# AwesomeServer: Controller Classes Example

-A brief example of setting up a basic AwesomeServer server with a very simple route.
+This examples demonstrates how to write stand-alone controller classes and route to them.

 ## Key Concepts

- - Instiating AwesomeServer
+ - Basic configuration of an HTTPS Server.
- - Basic Routing of a method/path to a function.
+ - Basic routing.

 ## Code Breakdown